thiamsantos/cool-pomodoro/README.md

 - [redux](https://github.com/reactjs/redux) for a predictable state management.
 - [css-modules](https://github.com/css-modules/css-modules) for an easy modular and reusable CSS.

+PS: If you know some other cool library that can be added to the project, feel free to open a issue to discuss about it. :wink:

 ## Table of contents
 - [Features](#features)
 - [Running locally](#running-locally)